CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/0002-fascinating-number.md

 description: "This is a solution to the Fascinating Number problem on Geeks for Geeks."
 ---

+This tutorial contains a complete walk-through of the Fascinating Number problem from the Geeks for Geeks website.
+It features the implementation of the solution code in two programming languages: Python and C++.

 ## Problem Description

 Given a number N. Your task is to check whether it is fascinating or not.